 HINTS & TIPS FOR MAKING THE BEST GUACAMOLE

-If you follow my sure-fire hints and tips you will soon be making the best Avocado Guacamole ever!
+If you follow my sure-fire hints and tips you will soon be making the best Avocado Guacamole recipe ever!

 - Read through the recipe several times before beginning.
 This will help to familiarise you with any ingredients or special equipment needed, or steps you need to take.